IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Imprivata-Notes.md

 -----

-### Where are the log files?
+### Where are the log files for Imprivata PireID Embedded agent?

-The the log files for Imprivata ProveID Embedded agent are located in:
+- The the log files for Imprivata ProveID Embedded agent are located in:

 ```bash linenums="1"
 /.imprivata_data_runtime/log